Dark Souls II: The Lost Crowns: Setting and gameplay

 Crown of the Ivory King sees the player exploring a sprawling frozen city, Eleum Loyce, with a centralized cathedral-castle and a surrounding parish.
 Besides one small optional area in Dark Souls, this DLC is the series' first major winter area.
 Upon first entering the level, visibility is low and much of the city is obscured by frosty fog and rime; hardened ice chunks and glaciers dot the landscape, containing frozen enemies and treasures.
 After navigating a long, curving rampart and a series of snowy courtyards, the player lifts the blizzard, both clarifying visuals and opening up these previously trapped elements to create a new experience upon backtracking.
-The DLC's overall level design is more linear than that of the previous two, but that is offset by the profusion of thawable and hidden secrets.
+The DLC's overall level design is more linear than that of the previous two, but that is offset by the profusion of hidden secrets.
 As with the two previous DLCs, Crown of the Ivory King continues the trend of thoughtful level design coupled with environmental puzzles and creative enemies.

 Upon first entering the city, the player is faced with either going along the wall to the left or right.
 Immediately to the left is the DLC's first of three bosses, a white tiger that begins invisible and is later revealed by acquiring an item.
 The player can beat the boss early and bypass a large portion of the level, but to do so is very difficult.
 Another instance of this unusual design can be seen in Crown of the Ivory King's titular final boss who can be challenged very early in the DLC.
 The boss proves virtually undefeatable without the aid of knights that the player recruits throughout the level.
 Because these knights are optional and scattered apart from each other, the concluding challenge has a self-paced element; the more followers are rallied, the easier the final battle becomes.
 Marty Sliva of IGN called this final encounter "a massive, exciting battle that unfolds with a scope larger than any boss fight in the series."